streamr-dev/monoplasma/README.md

 ## Troubleshooting

-- When you switch accounts in Metamask, refresh the page.
-Otherwise you might encounter weird problems doing transactions.
 - If you stop the operator and your `ganache` was running implicitly within it, you can restart from scratch by doing a `npm run build && node start_operator.js`.
 - If you wipe the blockchain state by doing the above, Metamask will get thrown off if it's currently connected to the localhost network, because the blockchain state just vanished.
 It will recover if you temporarily select another network (such as mainnet) and then re-select the local network.